SiaFoundation/siad/doc/api/index.html.md

 specified path.
 Useful if moving the file to a different location on disk.

 **stuck** | bool
-if set a file will be marked as either stuck or not by marking all of its chunks.
+if set a file will be marked as either stuck or not stuck by marking all of its chunks.

 **root** | bool
 Whether or not to treat the siapath as being relative to the user's home